HeroesToolChest/Heroes.Icons/README.md

 # Heroes Icons
 [![Build Status](https://dev.azure.com/kevinkoliva/Heroes%20of%20the%20Storm%20Projects/_apis/build/status/HeroesToolChest.Heroes.Icons?branchName=master)](https://dev.azure.com/kevinkoliva/Heroes%20of%20the%20Storm%20Projects/_build/latest?definitionId=4&branchName=master) [![Release](https://img.shields.io/github/release/HeroesToolChest/Heroes.Icons.svg)](https://github.com/HeroesToolChest/Heroes.Icons/releases/latest) [![NuGet](https://img.shields.io/nuget/v/Heroes.Icons.svg)](https://www.nuget.org/packages/Heroes.Icons/)

-Heroes Icons is a dotnet core library that parses the json data extracted from [Heroes Data Parser](https://github.com/HeroesToolChest/HeroesDataParser) and provides objects to easily access the data along with multi-localization support.
+Heroes Icons is a dotnet library that parses the json data extracted from [Heroes Data Parser](https://github.com/HeroesToolChest/HeroesDataParser) and provides objects to easily access the data along with multi-localization support.

 The gamestrings can be either part of the json data files or be in localized form.
 If there is only going to be one supported locale, then have HDP leave it as is, otherwise include the option `--localized-text`.